Red Emerald Philodendron Care Guide (Philodendron Erubescens)

 To repot a red emerald philodendron, you should pick a pot with drainage holes, so the water can easily drain out.
 Make sure that you select a pot at least 1 or 2 inches bigger than the last pot you used.
 You should then fill it with a loose and high-quality draining potting mix.
 Make sure you don’t tease the plant a lot, as it can cause stress to the root system.

-You wrap a damp moss with the moss to propagate the root’s growth.
 This is a great method if you are new to propagating and don’t want to risk cutting your plant.
+It's important to keep in mind that the new plant will need to be kept in a warm and humid environment until it roots

 The red emerald is a beautiful plant that is unfortunately poisonous to cats, pets and small children.
 All philodendrons are poisonous, and the red emerald is no exception.